Environmental

 Close to 100% of the foundations Sif delivers are for offshore wind farms.
 Sif also actively strives to reduce its carbon footprint by producing and transporting in a smarter and more sustainable way.
 In addition, we facilitate for renewable energy initiatives on our company site such as a next-generation offshore wind test turbine operational since 2019.
 We aim to be CO2 neutral for all our primary business activities in the Netherlands by 2030.
 Including the green power generation of our test turbine, we are already CO2 neutral in 2021.

-By the end of 2021 we will make a major step in reducing our natural and propane gas consumption for the preheating of our welds by introducing induction heating for all our circumferential welds.
+We are making major steps in reducing our natural and propane gas consumption for the preheating of weldings by introducing induction heating for all circumferential welds.

 The reduction of consumables usage and the reuse and recycling of manufacturing materials are focus areas in Sif’s production processes.
 Residual product is separated with the help of colour-coded containers and currently 97% of the residual material is reused.
 Steel and minerals are fully recycled as are wood, paper and other waste; welding slugs are used in road foundations; environmental management systems are in accordance with ISO 14001; the facilities in Roermond comply with EU Directive 2010/75/EU (industrial emissions).